cakephp/docs/en/plugins.rst

 especially important to remember when specifying defaults for all plugins.

-Cake 2.3 added an `ignoreMissing` option, that allows you to ignore any missing routes and boostrap files when loading plugins.
+Cake 2.3 added an `ignoreMissing` option, that allows you to ignore any missing routes and bootstrap files when loading plugins.
 You can shorten the code needed to load all plugins using this.::

     CakePlugin::loadAll(array(